Youth Sports

 Future stars of high school sports meet regularly on Saturday mornings at various Oahu Interscholastic Association high schools to participate in an all-day affair of amateur wrestling.
 This past Saturday at Leilehua High School, youths ranging from age four to 14 gathered to compete in one of the bigger tournaments of the season which features both girls and boys.

 These tournaments, sponsored by the Honolulu Police Department as part of its Police Activity League program, take place each Saturday during the Fall and Spring months.
 The youths participate as members of teams from all over Oahu and location of the event changes each week.
 Admission is free and there’s plenty of mat action with up to six matches taking place simultaneously.
+The youths wrestle within a group according to their age with the younger participants completing in two rounds of 30 second matches and the older competitors grappling for two minutes of three round matches.
+Each wrestler competes against every person in their individual group.
+The wrestler with the best record at the end of the day within that particular group wins.

 The wrestlers say the tournaments offers excitement and a chance meet new friends.
 “Its fun and there’s lots of kids here.
 I meet new friends every week,” said Raymond Saragosa, age 10 from Kamehameha Elementary.